petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 project along with a paper provides a working template for the next study.
-If CR practices mean that it's easy to get setup and run, perhaps the next study can be done much more quickly.
+If CR practices mean that it's easy to get setup and run, and again, the thing actually works, perhaps the next study can be done much more quickly.
-I've heard stories of grad students being handed code with no idea on how to run it, and apparently that's common enough to make a PhD Comic about it:
+I've heard quite a few stories of grad students being handed code from their predecessors with no instructions on how to run it, no version history, no test suite, etc., and apparently that's common enough to make a PhD Comic about it:

 ![PhD comics 1689](/images/cr/phd-comics-1689.png)